 There are plenty of visual gags to keep the eye entertained, while the film has energy and pace, sweeping its audience though the alleyways, train stations, monasteries and prisons of the fictional eastern European town of Zubrowka.

 One repeated criticism of Anderson is, by concentrating on design, he puts 'feelings' to one side.
-However Fiennes provides an emotional core to the film (there is one scene between Gustave and Zero towards the end of the film that is particularly moving) and besides, when movie watching is such a joy, who cares?
+However F Murray Abraham, acting as the film's narrator, provides a number of touching moments and besides, when movie watching is such a joy, who cares?

 It may not reach the heady heights of Rushmore and The Royal Tenenbaums, but this is arguably Anderson's best work since.
 It is a delight, leaving you feeling warm and fuzzy - the film equivalent of sitting by a roaring fire in a dressing gown, a mug of hot chocolate in hand.